Bdair2002/GreenThumb/README.md

 - **Provider:** [Node Mailer](https://nodemailer.com/)
 - **Description:** API used for sending transactional emails such as account notifications, password resets, etc.

-### Note

-Please refer to each provider's documentation (replace `#` with actual links) for detailed usage instructions, rate limits, and any additional terms of service.

 <!-- USAGE EXAMPLES -->
 ## Usage :bulb: